Your cart

 4.6.
 Tips To Avoid Mat Burn: Before Stepping on Mats

 There is a higher possibility of getting mat burns after competitions or hard sparring sessions.
-BJJ Rolling significantly increases the chance of mat burn as you are more likely to scramble hard and move faster which can scuff up your feet much easier.
+BJJ Rolling significantly increases the chance of mat burn as you are more likely to scramble hard and move faster which can scuff up your feet easily.

 • Proper training is an underrated skill that has to be acquired with patience.
-Make sure you are using tape that is water resistant and the wrapping should be anchored.
+Make sure you are using water-resistant tape and the wrapping should be anchored.

 • Wear grappling socks.